Cloudxtreme/DDPS-demo/README.md

 The provision-vm.sh is called from the Vagrantfile, and installs and configures all the applications in a specific order.

-All services running inside the VM must run on localhost (127.0.0.1).
-Only NGINX is allowed to listen on 0.0.0.0, since it functions as a reverse proxy for the web applications.
+**All services/applications running inside the VM must run on localhost (127.0.0.1)!**

+Only NGINX is allowed to listen on 0.0.0.0, since it functions as a reverse proxy for the web applications (GUI and API).
+You cannot have services running on a specific IP address inside the VM!

 ## Using Vagrant